reshinto/programming_language_syntax_comparison/readme.md

 myFunction = lambda a, b : do_something_with_a_and_b
 ```
 ### javascript ES5
+* Function returns undefined by default if return statement is not declared
 ```javascript
 // Normal function, use return to return values function myFunction() {